Putney (UK Parliament constituency): Elections in the 2020s

 Two weeks after the election, Wandsworth Council reported that 6,558 votes had incorrectly failed to be included in the declared election result on the night, due to a "spreadsheet issue".
 The council issued revised results on their website.
-This does not have official effect unless an election petition is lodged, as returning officers in the UK do not have the legal power to revise an election result once formally declared.
+This does not have official effect, as returning officers in the UK do not have the legal power to revise an election result once formally declared unless an election petition is lodged.